 - ¼ teaspoon turmeric

-- Salt to taste (about 1 teaspoon of sea salt)
+- Salt to taste (about 1 to 2 teaspoon of sea salt)

 - Soak the cashews in water overnight.
 If you forgot to do this step or you are in a hurry, you can cover the cashews with boiling water and then allow them to sit for about 20 minutes to soften up.
 I recommend soaking them overnight.
 Either way when you are ready to make the recipe, drain the cashews and set aside.

 - Boil the peeled and cubed yukon gold potatoes in salted water until good and done.
+About 10 minutes.
 Then drain, but DO NOT discard the cooking water.

 - Place the cooked potatoes along with ¼ cup of the reserved potato cooking water into your blender or food processor.
 Now, add all the other ingredients except the salt and blend until the mixture is nice and creamy.
-Add more of the reserved potato water as needed.
+Add more of the reserved potato water ¼ cup at a time as needed.
+I used 1 cup of the reserved potato water in total.
 A blender will produce a creamy texture faster.
 You have to let the food processor run longer to achieve the same texture.
+It should be velvety smooth when you have finished blending.

 - Eat with chips, on enchiladas, as a taco topper, with veggie burgers, or even just straight out of the blender!